pippinbarr/games-as-research/bibliography.md

 ---
 ## Game Design Research: Epistemology, Methods, Documentation
 * Rilla Khaled, Jonathan Lessard, and Pippin Barr.
 (2018).
 Documenting Trajectories in Design Space: a Methodology for Applied Game Design Research.
-Forthcoming in the Proceedings of the 13th International Conference on the Foundations of Digital Games, FDG 2018.
+In the Proceedings of the 13th International Conference on the Foundations of Digital Games, FDG 2018. [(PDF)](assets/pdfs/Documenting_Trajectories_in_Design_Space.pdf)
 * Annakaisa Kultima.
 (2015).
 Game Design Research.
 In Proceedings of the 19th International Academic Mindtrek Conference (AcademicMindTrek ’15).